top of page

 Stephanie Pfundt is a soprano, chamber musician, lyricist, and composer.
 She has garnered competition recognition with a 1st place win in the 2024 Seattle Opera Guild Competition, numerous prizes in the Metropolitan Opera Laffont Competition, and as a quarterfinalist in the 2023 Elizabeth Connell Prize.

-Pfundt’s 2023-24 season with Skyline Opera featured a series of scene performances in multiple roles, including Michaëla in Carmen, Cleopatra in Giulio Cesare, Salome in Herodiade, and the title roles in Thaïs and Alcina.
-In past seasons she conquered the role of Fiordiligi in Così fan tutte and Ma Zegner in Missy Mazzoli’s Proving Up with Boston University’s Opera Institute.
-She sang Barbarina in Le nozze di Figaro and Johanna in Sweeney Todd at Pacific Lutheran University as well as Königin der Nacht in Die Zauberflöte with the German Vocal Arts Institute.
-Her remaining 24-25 season includes two role debuts at the Dante Alighieri Society in Cambridge, MA as Anna in Puccini's Le villi, and as Violetta in Verdi's La traviata.
+Pfundt’s 24-25 season included her role debut as Anna in Puccini's Le villi with the New Opera Company of Boston, a production which she coproduced at the Dante Alighieri Society of MassachusettsHer 2023-24 season with Skyline Opera featured scene performances as Michaëla in Carmen, Cleopatra in Giulio Cesare, Salome in Herodiade, and the title roles in Thaïs and Alcina.
+Previous roles include Fiordiligi in Così fan tutte and Ma Zegner in Missy Mazzoli’s Proving Up with Boston University’s Opera Institute as well as Barbarina in Le nozze di Figaro and Johanna in Sweeney Todd at Pacific Lutheran University.
+She also portrayed the Königin der Nacht in Die Zauberflöte with the German Vocal Arts Institute.

 a homegrown conversation....